Hip and Knee Pain Relief

 Rule of Thumb

-- Whether you choose traditional or alternative medicine, you should get some relief after the first visit.
+- Whether you choose traditional or alternative medicine, you should get some hip and knee pain relief after the first visit.

 - If you do not have lasting pain relief after two weeks, the type of treatment you chose is not right for you.